dflook/terraform-github-actions/terraform-plan/README.md

   Variables set here override any given in `var_file`s.
   This **can** be used with remote backends such as Terraform Cloud/Enterprise, with variables set in the remote workspace having precedence.

-  > :warning: Secret values are not masked in the PR comment.
-Set a `label` to avoid revealing the variables in the PR.

   - Type: string
   - Optional